65 Kitchen Retro Elements for a Modern Twist That Works

 I think the only thing missing here is those cool under-cabinet LED strips that could match the colors of the lights up top.
 And when you see those metal studs on both the outside walls and inside doors, it really ties the design together.

-Shiny Touches: Chrome and Metal Sparkle
+Chrome and Metal Accents That Shine

 Back in the 1950s and ’60s, chrome was all the rage for kitchen decor, and it’s still a great way to add a touch of vintage charm to a modern kitchen today.
 I love using metal accents to give any surface a classic, retro feel without having to repaint.
 Plus, they’re budget-friendly, durable, and can brighten up even the smallest, dimmest rooms by reflecting light.
 It’s an easy way to add some style and character to your space!